California Business Process Reengineering (CA-BPR) Framework

 Related Frameworks

 The CA-BPR aligns with the CA-PMF and other frameworks that support the project implementation effort.
 CA-BPR activities span the PMLC and are grouped within PMLC process phases.
 It is important to recognize the integration points among the different frameworks and their associated lifecycles.
 The BPR lifecycle refers to a series of activities that are conducted to address the people-side of a change initiative.
-Access related frameworks here or at .
+Access related frameworks here.